-Electronic reporting may be required for filing all information returns discussed in these instructions (see Who must file electronically, later).
+Electronic reporting may be required for filing all information returns discussed in these instructions, other than Forms 1099-QA and 5498-QA (see Who must file electronically, later).
 Different types of payments, such as interest, dividends, and rents, may be reported in the same submission.

-You can file Forms 1097, 1098, 1099, 3921, 3922, 5498, and W-2G, except Forms 1099-QA and 5498-QA, electronically through the Filing Information Returns Electronically System (FIRE System); however, you must have software that can produce a file in the proper format according to Pub.
+You can file Forms 1097, 1098, 1099.
+3921, 3922, 5498, and W-2G, except Forms 1099-QA and 5498-QA, electronically through the Filing Information Returns Electronically System (FIRE System); however, you must have software that can produce a file in the proper format according to Pub.
 1220.
 Pub.
 1220 provides the procedures for reporting electronically and is updated annually.
 Pub.
 1220 is available at IRS.gov.
 The FIRE System does not provide a fill-in form option for information return reporting.
 The FIRE System operates 24 hours a day, 7 days a week.
 You may access the FIRE System online at FIRE.IRS.gov.